• Skip to primary navigation

 But lately, it has been really hot and really smokey.

-I’m talking double didgets hot and days and days of smoke.
+I’m talking double digits hot and days and days of smoke.
 And with kids, it’s just not fun for anyone to be out in these temperatures.
 So instead, we decided to take a family adventure day – at home.

 What does this look like?
-We filled our day with making homemade gummies, making a dyeing with our favorite flowers, doing crafts, playing games, and letting go of many of the everyday responsibilities that we usually undertake.
+We filled our day with making homemade gummies, making dyeing with our favorite flowers, doing crafts, playing games, and letting go of many of the everyday responsibilities that we usually undertake.
 It was a simple, cozy day at home.

 This DIY curtain project from vintage linen tablecloth is perfect for a day like today.
-The curtain is simple enough to make in less than an hour, while repurposing vintage materials and giving them a new life, and teaching my kids the basics of sewing.
+The curtain is simple enough to make in less than an hour while repurposing vintage materials and giving them a new life, and teaching my kids the basics of sewing.

-How do I select a vinatge tablecloth?
+How do I select a vintage tablecloth?

 What is the best thread for handmade linen curtains?

-Materials and Tools You May Need:
+Materials and Tools You May Need to Make a Vintage Tablecloth Linen Curtain:

 Sewing machine (optional, but I used a sewing machine to create my curtain, so the project instructions will reflect the use of a sewing machine in the instructions).